Spec-Ops/credentials-polyfill/README.md

  * Storing credentials
  * Getting credentials

 This polyfill works in conjunction with [authorization.io](https://github.com/digitalbazaar/authorization.io).
+A demo on authorization.io is [here](https://authorization.io).

 The API it provides is meant to eventually extend the [Credential Management API][].